 H-GAC then added a column of suggested recommendations for each of the 50 AUs.
-A number of the AUs will be moved from a Category 5 listing to a Category 4 listing during the 2016 Integrated Report.
+Several AUs will be moved from a Category 5 listing to a Category 4 listing when the 2016 Integrated Report becomes available.
 Armand Bayou, 1113, is an example of a segment where a TMDL project was recently completed.
 Some of the AUs given an LD or ID qualifier are expected to change as more data is collected for monitoring stations contained in the AUs.

-Based on the information gathered by H-GAC and a review of the 2014 Integrated Report, H-GAC is recommending additional water quality management planning for six segments and 14 AUs in Basin 11 (Table 5.2).
-For 10 AUs H-GAC recommends potential TMDL studies: One study for the Dickinson Bayou watershed, 1103, two studies in the Chocolate Bayou watershed, 1107 and 1108, and seven studies for the Chocolate Bay watershed, 2432.
-For the remaining two segments and four AUs covering Oyster Creek, 1109_01 1110_01, 1110_02, and 1110_03, H-GAC is recommending the continued collection of bacteria data and additional continuous flow data.
+Based on the information gathered by H-GAC and a review of the 2014 Integrated Report, H-GAC recommended in 2016, additional water quality management planning for six segments and 14 AUs in Basin 11 (Table 7.2).
+For 10 AUs H-GAC recommended potential TMDL studies: One study for the Dickinson Bayou watershed, 1103, two studies in the Chocolate Bayou watershed, 1107 and 1108, and seven studies for the Chocolate Bay watershed, 2432.
+For the remaining two segments and four AUs covering Oyster Creek, 1109_01 1110_01, 1110_02, and 1110_03, H-GAC recommended the continued collection of bacteria data and additional continuous flow data.